Supplier Reliability

 What this template is for

 Procurement teams must choose which suppliers to source from when multiple options exist for each product.
-Each supplier has different pricing, capacity limits, and reliability scores.
+Each supplier has different pricing and capacity limits (plus a reliability score, carried as extension data — not priced into the objective, and not what drives the disruption scenarios below).
 The challenge is to meet all product demand at minimum cost without exceeding any supplier’s capacity.

-The template also demonstrates scenario analysis by re-solving the problem with specific suppliers excluded.
-This lets you evaluate supply chain resilience — what happens to cost and feasibility if a key supplier becomes unavailable?
+Finally, the template demonstrates scenario analysis by re-solving the problem with specific suppliers fully excluded.
+This is a finite, structural change — what happens to cost and feasibility if a key supplier becomes unavailable? — that the local marginals contextualize but do not by themselves predict.

 Who this is for